Padayappa: Critical response

 Ananda Vikatan, in its original review of the film dated 25 April 1999, wrote that the original stamp of Rajinikanth style could be seen in the film several times, adding that Ramya Krishnan had matched Rajinikanth and created a royal path separately, and concluded that the film was exclusively made for Rajinikanth's fans, giving it a rating of 41 out of 100.
 Srikanth Srinivasa of Deccan Herald gave the film a positive verdict, claiming that the "positive energy generated by this film is simply astounding", and labelling Rajinikanth's role as "terrific".
 Ganesh Nadar of Rediff also gave a positive review, praising Ramya Krishnan's performance in the film, and said that she "does a fantastic job", concluding, "... if you are a Rajni fan, this film is vintage stuff."
+K. P. S. of Kalki called the screenplay confusing and dragged, and the film has too many sub plots within short time but praised the performances of Rajinikanth and Ramya Krishnan.
+G. Ulaganathan of The New Indian Express praised the acting of Sivaji Ganesan and Ramya Krishnan but felt the film lacked a powerful villain and Rahman's score as routine.
+Malini Mannath of The Indian Express felt the film had nothing new to offer and was a rehash of Rajinikanth's old films and found Rahman's music mediocre but praised Krishnan's acting.

+D. S. Ramanujam of The Hindu wrote, "SET TO please and enthral his fans, Arunachala Cine Creations Padaiappa is loaded with scenes and dialogue that will tremendously boost Rajinikanth's image.
+Experienced director K. S. Ravikumar goes beyond the accepted limits of cinematic allowances to make the venture of a Bade Appa, so will be the verdict of Rajini's fans" while praising the acting of cast, set design, cinematography, humour and music.
 S. Shiva Kumar of The Times of India was critical of the film's allusions to the actor's political career, stating that the film was "more style than substance".
 Sify praised Ramya Krishnan's performance but criticised Rajinikanth, stating that he had nothing to do but "be the Superman and spew dialogues".
 The reviewer concluded, "Technically the film has nothing much to offer."
-K. P. S. of Kalki called the screenplay confusing and dragged, and the film has too many sub plots within short time but praised the performances of Rajinikanth and Ramya Krishnan.